The Cadet Meal Ordeals

 First of all, every plebe had to sit on the front two inches of his chair.
 He is at a table with perhaps one or two other plebes, all the rest of those seated are from his company, and knows him by name (such as Dumbsmack Hughes).
 He has to have mastered over the first month's time at most, gobs of information from what was issued him called "Bugle Notes".
 Packed with information from the trivial ('How many gallons of water are in Delafield Reservoir?') and nonsensical in answer to questions like "Hows the Cow?" to memorable sayings by past graduate generals such as Schofields Definition of Discipline.

 All that goes on at the table, however, was designed to continue the mental conditioning and training of plebes.
 Eating a satisfying meal, for plebes, was the lowest priority.
-And many a plebe went pretty hungry between meals.
+Many a plebe went pretty hungry between meals.

-And here is the Schofield's Definition of Discipline which .
-And which every plebe has to know, and be able to recite this verbatim!
+Here is the Schofield's Definition of Discipline which .
+And which every plebe has to know, and be able to recite verbatim!

 My Company F-2

 So at the end of Beast Barracks where the entire organization was built around the training and handling of all the 'New Cadets' - plebes - they were dispersed and integrated into the regular, year round, Corps of Cadets organizational structure.
 That structure in 1946-50, was divided into two Regiments - the First Regiment being quartered in 'Central Area' (where the famous - or infamous according to cadets who spent lots of time 'walking the area' as punishments - Clock Tower stands).
 The Second Regiment was quartered in the 'North Area' - complex of newer buildings than those encircling Central Area - whose structures go back to the 1820s.
 The North Area was built as West Point cadet numbers grew to 2,500 up as World War II approached.
 (Last time I checked in 2010, that number was 4,000)